 - Choose Databases from the navigation pane.

-- Select the DB instance, choose Instance Actions, and then choose Modify.
+- Select the DB instance, and then choose Modify.

-- Under the Connectivity & Security tab, select the Subnet Group associated with the new VPC, and then choose the appropriate Subnet Group for that VPC.
+- Under the Network Security tab, select the Subnet Group associated with the new VPC, and then choose the appropriate Subnet Group for that VPC.

-- Choose Apply Immediately, and then choose Continue.
+- Choose Continue, and then choose Apply Immediately.

-Note: If you don't choose Apply Immediately, the VPC is modified during the next maintenance window.
+Note: If you don't choose Apply Immediately, then Amazon RDS modifies the VPC during the next maintenance window.

 - Review the details on the Modify DB Instance page, and then choose Modify DB Instance.

 This task can take several minutes to complete.
 You can confirm that the subnet is changed by selecting the instance and then navigating to the configuration details page.
 This shows that the subnet group is updated and the status is Complete.
 You can also open the RDS console and then choose Events in the left navigation pane to confirm that the process moved the DB instance to the target VPC.